Opnix/SMBBM-Custom-Character-Loader/README.md

 This mod requires [Banana Mod Manager](https://github.com/MorsGames/BananaModManager).

+### Special Thanks To:
+- Mors: Created BMM
+- Snowmann: Provided their source code from Guest Character Voice Pack to use as a dependency

 ### Implemented Features:
 - Import custom asset bundles into the game containing 3d meshes and animations.
 - Add custom characters to character select screen (without replacing).